John Burke Jovich

 Adversity: Ulysses Grant's Impoverished Personal Battles

-Ulysses Simpson Grant, actually named Hiram Ulysses at birth, is revered with Abraham Lincoln as having saved the Union during the momentous War Between the States.
+Ulysses Simpson Grant, actually named Hiram Ulysses Grant at birth, shares reverence with Abraham Lincoln for having saved the Union during the momentous War Between the States.

 It may surprise many, however, to learn that Grant himself was, for several years, a destitute and depressed man who harbored a mind-numbing absence of hope during an era when government-subsidized unemployment compensation, food stamps, and other entitlements were non-existent.